Nourish - 9 Natural Remedies to Help a Sinus Infection (Sinusitis)

 So what to do about it?
 Start eating fermented foods and probiotics of course.
 To help restore your healthy gut bacteria, go for naturally fermented foods and drinks which introduce live bacterial cultures to your digestive system.

-Fermented foods like sauerkraut, lacto-fermented veggies, milk and water kefir, live yoghurt, greek yoghurt, kimchi and kombucha all naturally contain probiotics, and the more probiotics in your diet the better!
+- tempeh all naturally contain probiotics, and the more probiotics in your diet the better!

 Check out our Nourish fridges for some of the products mentioned above, or why not try making your own?

-3. Take Natural Anti-Viral Herbs
+No. 3 – Take Natural Anti-Viral Herbs

 Whilst there is a time and place for antibiotics, we can’t ignore the fact that they are often overprescribed and unnecessary.
 Not only are antibiotics ineffective against viral infections, but they also have potential negative side effects, including destroying your gut flora.
+Check out my blog Help Your Body Recover from Antibiotics Naturally for more info.

 For those of you who suffer regularly from sinus infections, a weakened immune system means you’re not only more susceptible to bacterial infections but to the (more common) viral sinus infections.